-Sections 34 through 67 would repeal most of Vermont's statewide education finance formula and establish a new funding formula and statewide property tax structure.
+Sections 34 through 67 repeal most of Vermont's statewide education finance formula and establish a new funding formula and statewide property tax structure.

-In the new funding formula, school districts would receive an "educational opportunity payment," which would be calculated by multiplying the base amount by a district's weighted long-term membership (WLTM).
+In the new funding formula, school districts will receive an "educational opportunity payment," which is calculated by multiplying the base amount by a district's weighted long-term membership (WLTM).

-Statewide education property taxes would continue to support the Education Fund.
+Statewide education property taxes will continue to support the Education Fund.
 Revenue from a uniform statewide education property tax rate would be directed to the Education Fund.
+This uniform rate will be applied against statutory factors Effective July 1, 2028, sections 34 through 67 establish a new statewide education funding formula and restructure the statewide education property tax.

-This uniform rate would be applied against statutory factors for different classifications of property.
-The bill defines three property classifications: homestead, nonhomestead residential, and nonhomestead nonresidential.
+for different classifications of property.
+The act defines three property classifications: homestead, nonhomestead residential, and nonhomestead nonresidential.
 All classifications have a factor of one in the bill.
-The Department of Taxes would be required to submit a report on different factors to be applied to the property tax classifications to reduce the liability on homestead property taxpayers.
-The current law property tax credit would be repealed and replaced with an income-based homestead exemption.
+The Department of Taxes will be required to submit a report on different factors to be applied to the property tax classifications to reduce the liability on homestead property taxpayers.
+The current law property tax credit will be repealed and replaced with an income-based homestead exemption.